-From having no long-term mission workers at OCMC's founding in 1985, today they have 29 vocational missionaries (either individuals or families) in the field.
+From having no long-term mission workers at OCMC's founding in 1985, as of June 30, 2022, they have 30 vocational missionaries serving in the field.

 We have established a legacy and tradition of missionary service.
-In fact, one of our long-term missionary couples is the son and daughter-in-law of our first long-term missionaries Fr.
+In fact, one of our long-term missionary couples is the son and daughter-in-law of our second long-term missionaries Fr.
 Martin and Renee Ritsi.